thilaire/missionBoard/docs/ATtiny.md

 Of course, any AVR or PIC (or any other micro-controller) you have in stock, or any Arduino-based board would be ok (At first, I choosed a **ATtiny631**, but finally, I moved the connection to the TM1638 and TM1637 boards from the RPi to the micro-controller, and the 631 did not have enough IOs).

-As a bonus, I can directly program it through the Raspberry Pi, through the SPI.
+As a bonus, I can directly program it through the Raspberry Pi, through the SPI (and that's very convenient!).

 ## Program it through the Raspberry Pi